ISalzman/ansible-oracle-java/README.md

 This Ansible role has the following features related to the Oracle JDK:

  - Install the latest version of Oracle JDK 8 or 11.
  - Install the optional Java Cryptography Extensions (JCE).
-NOTE: This is only for JDK 8, as it is no longer required for any JDK version > 8.
+Only for JDK 8, as it is no longer needed for any JDK version > 8.
  - Install for CentOS, Debian/Ubuntu, SUSE, and macOS operating systems.

  **Attention:** As of April 2018 older versions of JDKs are no longer available publicly on the Oracle website,but you need an Oracle account to download these.